Village People: 2017–present (Victor Willis returns)

 On August 3, 2019, Village People co-creator Henri Belolo died aged 82.
 On November 4, 2019, the group's Christmas album was re-released as Magical Christmas and included two additional tracks.
 On December 21, 2019, the group released its first Christmas single, "Happiest Time of the Year".
-On December 31 the Village People performed live in Times Square on Fox's New Year's Eve with Steve Harvey and broke a world record for attendees doing the Y.M.C.A. dance (a record formerly held by the previous touring group).
+On December 31, Village People performed live in Times Square on Fox's New Year's Eve with Steve Harvey and broke a world record for attendees doing the Y.M.C.A. dance (a record formerly held by the previous touring group).

-On April 21, 2020, the Village People released a new single, "If You Believe", which hit #25 on Billboard's Adult Contemporary chart.
+On April 21, 2020, the group released a new single, "If You Believe", which hit No. 25 on Billboard's Adult Contemporary chart.
 This was the first Top 25 hit for the group in 40 years.
-On June 9, Victor Willis demanded that President Donald Trump not use Village People music at his rallies in particular "Macho Man" and "Y.M.C.A." while on September 11 Willis was okay with him using "Y.M.C.A" at his campaign rallies.
-On September 22 the Village People were confirmed to be featured in the song "My Agenda" from the Dorian Electra album My Agenda (2020).
-On October 24 Saturday Night Live performed a parody of the group's reaction to Donald Trump's use of their music at his rallies.
+On June 9, Victor Willis demanded that President Donald Trump not use Village People music at his rallies, in particular "Macho Man" and "Y.M.C.A."
+On September 11 that same year, it was reported that Willis said he was okay with him using "Y.M.C.A" at his campaign rallies.
+On September 22, the group was confirmed to be featured in the song "My Agenda" from the Dorian Electra album My Agenda (2020).
+On October 24, Saturday Night Live performed a parody of the group's reaction to Donald Trump's use of their music at his rallies.
 On October 30, Willis clarified his and the group's position against Trump's use of his music at his rallies.
-On November 7, supporters of President-elect Joe Biden celebrated his victory by dancing in the streets and singing "Y.M.C.A." across the United States.
+On November 7, supporters of President-elect Joe Biden in Philadelphia celebrated his victory in the state of Pennsylvania by dancing in the streets and singing "Y.M.C.A."

+Mark Lee, former "construction worker" between 1982 and 1985, died in April 2021.

-In November 2022, a third single, "Magic Christmas," was released from the group's Magical Christmas album and entered the Billboard a/c chart at #23, the highest chart entry for any Village People single.
+In November 2022, a third single, "Magic Christmas", was released from the group's Magical Christmas album and entered the Billboard a/c chart at No. 23, the highest chart entry for any Village People single.

+In January 2025, it was announced that Willis and the Village People would be performing at the Turning Point USA inaugural ball in celebration of Trump's second inauguration.
+On January 19, 2025, Village People performed "Y.M.C.A." on Trump's pre-inauguration rally, titled "Make America Great Again Victory Rally", at the Capital One Arena, the most high-profile of three inauguration week performances.